 1) Category abandonment

-I visited a category page e.g. bags/shoes/lingerie but did not click on any specific products.
+We visited a category page e.g. bags/shoes/lingerie but did not click on any specific products.

 Here's an example from M&S after browsing lingerie, recommending other categories that are frequently viewed with lingerie and other popular pages from their site to entice the subscriber back.

-In a category abandonment email, I'd recommended you show the most popular items, or the latest products from that category.
+In a category abandonment email, I'd recommended you show the most popular items or the latest products from that category.
 You could also leverage any historic info that you have about the individual, such as a few 'you might like these products' based on previous purchase information.
-This type of category-led product based email can be driven by a Google Shopping feed and content automation, setup and added to the HTML.
+This type of category-led product-based email can be driven by a Google Shopping feed and content automation, set up and added to the HTML.
 At the time of send, the category abandoned is merged into the tag and on open, the latest products from browse category are shown.